wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getbalance.md

 ---
-title: ont:getbalance \[WebSocket\]
+title: getbalance - Ontology
-description: Fetches the balance of a Base58 address.
+description: Example code for the getbalance ws method. Сomplete guide on how to use getbalance ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters